sorriso/kube-docker-dind-dockerhub/README.md

 ## prerequisite:

-- none
+- Rancher desktop (or equivalent) installed locally & running with "containerd" selected as main command tool

 ## How to make it working :

+- run /build/0-build-image.sh to build & upload the image "l_docker:dind" in k8s.io local repository

-- use it as template for jenkins build
+- use the image "l_docker:dind" as template in your jenkins build